niccokunzmann/open-web-calendar/README.md

 ### Docker Compose

-Using pre build dockerhub image with docker-compose
+Using pre-build Dockerhub image with docker-compose

 ``` YAML
 version: '3'